ofTheo/ofxControlPanel/README.markdown

 #### Using the latest ofxControlPanel

-The master branch of ofxControlPanel will work with the current master of OpenFrameworks and can be considered *realtively* stable.
+The master branch of ofxControlPanel will work with the current master of OpenFrameworks and can be considered *relatively* stable.

 Running the Example Project
 -------------------------------